6 Reasons Why a WV Personal Injury Lawyer May Not Take Your Case (And What You Can Do About It)

 4. The West Virginia Statute of Limitations Has Expired (It’s Too Late)

 Even if your personal injury case is an open-and-shut case with respect to liability and damages, the statute of limitations may still prevent you from recovering any compensation.
 What that means is, for example, in West Virginia, the statute of limitations for most injury claims is two years from the date of the actual incident.
 If you wait longer than two years to settle your claim or file a lawsuit, you will have likely lost your right to compensation.
 That said, if you think this applies to you, it’s critical to discuss your cases with a skilled injury lawyer because there are some exceptions to this rule.
-Also, there are some claims involving an injury that have a shorter statute of limitations.
+Also, some claims involving an injury have a shorter statute of limitations.

 5. The Defendant Has No Money or Insurance

 If the defendant (the person, business, or organization) who caused your injuries doesn’t have liability insurance and he or she has no money, recovering compensation may be impossible.
-That said, if you were injured in a car accident, West Virginia requires all drivers to maintain liability insurance and uninsurance motorist coverage.
+If you were injured in a car accident, West Virginia requires all drivers to maintain liability insurance and uninsurance motorist coverage.
 So, even if the other driver breaks the law and fails to maintain liability insurance, your uninsurance motorist coverage should entitle you to some compensation, up to the limits of that coverage.
 Again, a skilled accident lawyer may be able to help discover non-obvious sources of insurance, money, and recovery.

 That said, if you win a personal injury claim against an uninsured defendant, you may be able to place liens against any of their existing assets or request a collections agency to pursue compensation on your behalf.
 However, often this requires additional court actions – which means additional time and expenses spent on litigation, legal fees, and other inconveniences.
 Bankruptcy laws also often protect insolvent defendants.